 Objective Description Governance Administration and operation facilities and services to matters of Council.
 Other costs that relate to the tasks of assisting members and ratepayers on matters which do not concern specific council services.
 General purpose funding Law, order, public safety Rates, general purpose government grants and interest revenue.
 Supervision of various laws, fire prevention, emergency services and animal control.
 Health Food control, maintenance of child health clinics and health administration and the retention of a full time doctor in Laverton.
-Education and welfare Maintenance of pre-school facilities, day care centre, donations to school and assistance to welfare groups and the Youth Development Program.
+Education and welfare University Maintenance of pre-school facilities, day care centre, donations to school and assistance to welfare groups and the Youth Development Program.
 Housing Provision of staff housing as well as private housing for the retention of professional staff in Laverton.
-Community amenities Rubbish collection services, operation of rubbish tip site, noise control, administration of town planning, operation of cemeteries and maintenance Recreation and culture of public conveniences.
-Recreation and culture Provision of public halls, swimming pool, recreational facilities, various reserves, operation of library together with television and Transport radio re-broadcasting facilities.
-Construction and maintenance of roads, drainage, footpaths, parking facilities, traffic signs, street cleaning and operation of Laverton Airport.
-Economic services Community development tourism and area respection basisses Community development, tourism and area promotion, heritage development and maintenance, Great Beyond Visitor Centre & Explorers Hall of Fame.
+Community amenities Rubbish collection services, operation of rubbish tip site, noise control, administration of town planning, operation of cemeteries and maintenance of public conveniences.
+Recreation and culture - Provision of public halls, swimming pool, recreational facilities, various reserves, operation of library together with television and radio re-broadcasting facilities.
+Transport - Construction and maintenance of roads, drainage, footpaths, parking facilities, traffic signs, street cleaning and operation of Laverton Airport.
+Economic services Community development, tourism and area promotion, heritage development and maintenance, Great Beyond Visitor Centre & Explorers Hall of Fame.
 Community Resource Centre and building control.
-Other property and services Debute under announder hun trabaiset anning a desisit d'un trat Private works, community bus, technical services, administration, plant operations control and miscellaneous services not able to be classified elsewhere.
+Other property and services Deletered a second balance to be a second seco Private works, community bus, technical services, administration, plant operations control and miscellaneous services not able to be classified elsewhere.